 Before you start rolling them out, flour your bench very lightly so your dough doesn’t get stuck.
 Take your rolling pin and roll the dough out flat and as round as possible.
-Heat a frying pan with some oil and cook the flatbreads for a few minutes of each side.
+Heat a frying pan with some oil and cook the flatbreads for a few minutes on each side.
 Once brown spots start to form they are ready to be taken out.
 In less than 15 minutes you have flatbreads.
 Easy!

 Quick Naan Bread

-– 200g self rising flour
+– 200g self-rising flour

 – 100ml water

 The method is very similar to that of flatbreads.
 Mix the flour and water, knead the dough for a few minutes and divide it into 4 or 6 balls.
 You can fry them the same way as the flatbreads.
-The only difference is that for naan bread you will need to use self rising flour.
+The only difference is that for naan bread you will need to use self-rising flour.

 Naan breads tend to be quite soft and not completely flat like flatbreads.
 So you will need self rising flour to give your naan breads a bit of a height and make them super fluffy.
-If you don’t have self rising flour, you can mix plain flour with 1tsp of baking powder and it will work just the same.
+If you don’t have self-rising flour, you can mix plain flour with 1tsp of baking powder and it will work just the same.

-Top baking tip: Your naan will be quite bland and tasteless with just flour and water.
+Baking tip: Your naan will be quite bland and tasteless with just flour and water.
 Adding 1tsp salt, 2tsp sugar and 2tsp olive oil will really improve the flavour and texture of your naan bread.
 If you are feeling more adventurous, add some garlic granules and herbs to your dough.
 Delicious!

 Individual Mini Loaves